cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

 To install DCOS:

-1. Download and save the DCOS setup file, `dcos_generate_config.sh`, to the home directory on your bootstrap node.
-This file is used to create your customized DCOS build file.
+1. Download and save the DC/OS setup file, `dcos_generate_config.sh`, to the home directory on your bootstrap node.
+This file is used to create your customized DC/OS build file.

-    **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.
+    **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DC/OS setup file.

-2. From your root directory on the bootstrap node, run the DCOS installer shell script on your bootstrap node to generate a customized DCOS build.
-The setup script extracts a Docker container that uses the generic DCOS install files to create customized DCOS build files for your cluster.
+2. From your root directory on the bootstrap node, run the DC/OS installer shell script on your bootstrap node to generate a customized DC/OS build.
+The setup script extracts a Docker container that uses the generic DC/OS install files to create customized DC/OS build files for your cluster.
 The build files are output to `./genconf/serve/`.

         $ sudo bash dcos_generate_config.sh --genconf